 24. Mans

 You'd probably think of a man after you read this, right?
-But actually, mans is just used synonymously as I. This is one of the popular Canadian sayings which denotes a first person.
+But actually, mans is just used synonymously as I. This is one of the typical Canadian sayings which denotes a first person!
+This slang has a solid Caribbean influence, so you will see many use the term for “people” and “folks,” too.

 25. Toque

 The Canadian slang term toque is as essential to Canadian winters as snowflakes and hot chocolate.
-This humble word refers to a warm, knitted hat, typically made of wool or similar insulating material, designed to keep the head snug and comfortable during Canada's bone-chilling winters.
+This humble word refers to a warm, knitted hat, typically made of wool or similar insulating material.
+It is designed to keep the head snug and comfortable during Canada's bone-chilling winters.

 26. Parkade

-Phrase: I’ll meet you lot after parking my Chevy in the parkade.
+Phrase: I’ll meet you after parking my Chevy in the parkade.

 27. Stagette

 A stagette is essentially the Canadian version of a bachelorette party.
-The male version of the same would be a stag party.
+This Canadian slang refers to the celebrations the close friends of a bride-to-be throw for her.
+Additionally, the male version of the same would be a stag party.
+The feminine counterpart came into appearance using the suffix “-ette” in the 20th century.

 Phrase: I don’t think I would want to invite her to my stagette after what happened the last time we went out drinking.